pnkraemer/probdiffeq/docs/benchmarks/lotka_volterra.md

 for simulate_terminal_values().
 The smoothing-based solvers compute extra factors that are just not needed for terminal-value simulation, and the extra factors turn out to be quite expensive.
 Every smoother was slower than its filtering-equivalent.

 We can observe more:
 * Dynamic calibration seems to perform at most as good as non-dynamic calibration.
+(Except for low order, low-precision EKF1, where the dynamic calibration seems to help.
+But even with the dynamic calibration is the low-order EKF1 one of the slowest solvers.)
 * Low precision is best achieved with an isotropic EKF0(3).
 High precision is best achieved with an EKF1(8).
 The middle ground is better covered by an isotropic EKF0(5) than an EKF1(5).